Long Island

 Seatuck Environmental Association

 The majority of presentations from past Long Island Natural History Conferences have been recorded and uploaded to YouTube.
-A full listing of these recordings (more than 90 in all!) can be found here.
-You can find presentations by browsing either the SPEAKER INDEX or the TOPIC INDEX below.
+A full listing of these recordings (more than 90 in all!) can be found here in the LINHC Video Library.
+You can find presentations by browsing either the SPEAKER INDEX or the TOPIC INDEX.